libra/website/docs/my-first-transaction.md

 list | la
   Print all accounts that were created or loaded recover | r <file path>
-  Recover Libra Wallet from the file path write | w <file name>
+  Recover Libra wallet from the file path write | w <file name>
-  Save Libra Wallet mnemonic recovery seed to disk mint | mintb | m | mb <receiver account> <number of coins>
+  Save Libra wallet mnemonic recovery seed to disk mint | mintb | m | mb <receiver account> <number of coins>
   Mint coins to the account.
 Suffix 'b' is for blocking
 ```